caseydavenport/kubernetes/docs/getting-started-guides/coreos/bare_metal_calico.md

 ## Cloud-config
 This guide will use [cloud-config](https://coreos.com/docs/cluster-management/setup/cloudinit-cloud-config/) to configure each of the nodes in our Kubernetes cluster.

-For ease of distribution, the cloud-config files required for this demonstration can be found here: [github.com/calicokubedemo](www.google.com).
+For ease of distribution, the cloud-config files required for this demonstration can be found on [GitHub](https://github.com/Metaswitch/calico-kubernetes-demo/tree/master/coreos).

 This repo includes two cloud config files:
 - `master-config.yaml`: Cloud-config for the Kubernetes master
 - `node-config.yaml`: Cloud-config for each Kubernetes compute host

-## Configuring each node
+## Download CoreOS
 First, lets download the CoreOS bootable ISO.
 We'll use this image to boot and install CoreOS on each server.
 ```
 wget http://stable.release.core-os.net/amd64-usr/current/coreos_production_iso_image.iso
 ```
 You can also download the ISO from the [CoreOS website](https://coreos.com/docs/running-coreos/platforms/iso/).

-# Configure the Kubernetes Master
+## Configure the Kubernetes Master
 Once you've downloaded the image, use it to boot your Kubernetes Master server.
 Once booted, you should be automatically logged in as the `core` user.

 Let's get the master-config.yaml and fill in the necessary variables.
 You can pull the config files from the git repo directly to the Kubernetes Master server.